the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 #### The need for a scalable solution

 Manually assessing statements is labor intensive and time consuming.
-Currently it takes approximately [1 hour for volunteers to manually assess one statement and for the researchers to validate their results] (https://wikirate.org/uk_modern_slavery_act_research).
+Currently it takes approximately [1 hour for volunteers to manually assess one statement and for the researchers to validate their results](https://wikirate.org/uk_modern_slavery_act_research).